Rank Math AI Link Genius Review 2026: Worth It?

 I previewed my “WordPress Plugins” map before execution and caught three instances where it wanted to link text inside a heading tag.
 Previewing saved me from bad link placements.
 Trust me on this one.

-My strategy: use the free credits for your top 5-10 keyword maps over the first few months.
-After that, add variations manually for lower-priority maps.
-The manual approach takes 5 minutes per map.
-The AI approach takes 5 seconds.
-But the manual approach is free.
+My strategy is simple: use AI variation generation for the top 5 to 10 maps, then add variations manually for lower-priority maps.
+The manual approach takes about 5 minutes per map.
+The AI approach takes seconds, but the manual approach is easier to budget.

 6. Mark articles as Pillar Content for priority treatment